Do We Fully Understand Students' Knowledge States? Identifying and Mitigating Answer Bias in Knowledge Tracing: Answer Bias in Knowledge Tracing

 In recent years, we have witnessed the emergence of increasingly sophisticated models that achieve higher and higher performance for KT.
 However, the existence of answer bias makes it complicated to determine the source of these improvements.
 It is unclear whether the models have fully understood students' knowledge states or whether their performance is heavily attributed to memorizing answer bias inherent in the training data.

 To disentangle the influence of the two factors, we set up a new unbiased evaluation on top of benchmark datasets for KT.
 Specifically, we randomly sampled learning interactions with each question for all students in the test set, achieving a balance between correct and incorrect answers.
 During this process, some interactions may be sampled more than once, while others may be excluded.
-To maintain the testing scale, we ensure that the number of interactions with each question after sampling is equivalent to that in the original test set.
-Note that we only resampled the test set and left the training set unchanged.
-In testing, a trained model assesses students' knowledge states by analyzing their complete sequences of past learning interactions, while the model's predictions are only evaluated based on the sampled interactions in the future.
-Intuitively, our unbiased evaluation requires KT models to rely on a deep understanding of students' knowledge states to achieve high performance, instead of simply memorizing the answer bias to game the test.
+To maintain the testing scale, we ensure that the number of interactions with each question after sampling is equivalent to that in the original test set. \emph{Note that we only resampled the test set and left the training set unchanged.
+In testing, a trained model assesses students' knowledge states by analyzing their complete sequences of past learning interactions, while the model's predictions are only evaluated based on the sampled interactions.
+This is equivalent to configuring the model to predict only for a subset of test interactions with balanced correct and incorrect answers.} Intuitively, our unbiased evaluation requires KT models to rely on a deep understanding of students' knowledge states to achieve high performance, instead of simply memorizing the answer bias to game the test.
 After all, with balanced correct and incorrect answers, it is insufficient to blindly assume the answer without considering students' past learning interactions.
 Therefore, we believe that our unbiased evaluation more accurately reflects the progress in knowledge state understanding for KT.

 Fig.~\ref{fig:balancing_all} shows the changes in performance of DKT, DKVMN, AKT between the original biased test set and the new unbiased test set of different datasets in terms of accuracy and AUC, respectively.
 Unfortunately, all methods experience a sharp degradation in performance on the new unbiased test set compared to the original biased test set.
 More precisely, the average accuracy decreases by 11.19\%, 10.21\%, and 17.25\%, and the average AUC declines by 9.52\%, 9.04\%, and 15.84\% on ASSIST09, ASSIST17, and EdNet, respectively.
 These results demonstrate that the success of these models largely stems from memorizing the severe answer bias present in the datasets.
 When the answer bias is removed in the new test set, the models' advantage disappears.
 We argue that this is problematic because existing KT models appear to perform well in predicting students' future responses, but in reality, they fail to fully understand students' knowledge states, which is the ultimate goal of KT.